A New Interior Color, “Hyper Green” is Here — And if It's Good Enough for Gucci, You've Got Our Attention

 (Image credit: Simon Bevan.
 Design: Ben Pentreath)

 There are several possibilities with this hue.
-Experts aren’t averse to using this green paint color across walls and ceiling, but do suggest adding a white trim to balance out the brightness of the tone.
+Experts aren’t averse to using this green paint color across walls and ceilings but they do suggest adding a white trim to balance out the brightness of the tone.
 For a jewel box effect, and for that extra drama, go for a semi-gloss or gloss paint finish.
 Also, this shade would work great in a woody room for that added warmth and sophistication.

 That apart, you can use hyper green as an accent tone to add to any bedroom or green living room ideas; perhaps on an artwork, a throw, a row of pillows, lamps, or even on a resin coffee table designed in this tone.